twisty/wp-skeleton/README.md

 # wp-skeleton

-A set of config files and instructions to setup a development environment for making Wordpress sites.
+A set of config files and instructions to bootstrap a Vagrant LAMP stack including wp-cli suitable for developing Wordpress sites.

 If it all works okay you should end up with a Vagrant box set up with apache, php and mysql.